shlokamohanty/i-write-sometimes/_posts/2026-08-25-rewiring-connections-log.md

 tags: personal-reflection
 ---

 I decided to archive my ‘Rewiring Connections’ log.
-This blog is quite personal, and I suppose only a few people are actually reading it.
+I suppose it became my microblog.
+I prefer long-form writing over short-form.
+Even though, this blog is quite personal, and I suppose only a few people are actually reading it.
 I use it for myself.
 I didn’t like the fact that on Substack I could look at the viewership, and I developed a weird relationship with it.
 It became a feedback loop.
 I probably gave myself the views every time I opened the log.
 Felt like a performance.

 But writing here is more honest.
 Lower stakes, because I can’t really see the traffic.
 But it is still public.
 It’s, in some manner, holding myself accountable.